 Wake Forest will bill WFU students, regardless of whether the Semester Online course is taught by WFU or some other school.
 In the fall and spring terms, a Semester Online course will be considered part of a student’s full time load and their standard flat fee tuition will cover it.
 Part time students in the fall and spring will pay the WFU part time hourly tuition rate.
+Students taking SON courses in the summer will pay WFU Summer School tuition rates.
 For more information about tuition rates, refer to the Student Accounts Tuition and Fees page.

 The refund schedule for WFU students taking Semester Online courses in Spring 2014 will follow the University’s already established refund policy and schedule.

 Wake Forest Student Financial Aid will administer financial aid awards for WFU students only.
 Students from consortium schools or affiliate schools will have their aid determined by their home schools.